spendnetwork/silvereye/README.md

 ## Data loading

-To insert the sample data from Contracts Finder run
+To insert the default sample data from Contracts Finder run

     script/insert_cf_data

-## Loading data from Contracts Finder
+### Loading specific data from Contracts Finder

 There is a management command to insert data from the UK Contracts Finder API. https://www.contractsfinder.service.gov.uk/apidocumentation/Notices/1/GET-Harvester-Notices-Data-CSV